Richard-Burd/react-redux-portfolio-project/README.md

 x.) get the EDIT action in BasicForm working

 x.) delete any redundant matchDispatchToProps that you might have in the EditAirframe container

+x.) make an option to create an airframe...

+x.) get a single form working for both creating and updating
+    a.) compare "EditAirframe.js" & "CreateAirframe.js" side by side to see where they differ b.) combine them somehow into a sigle form. i.) s.thing like...
+              if (state.singleAirframe == "undefined") {
+                createAirframe()
+              } else { updateAirframe }

 ## Instructions for Setting up Backend API for Final Portfolio Project
 Instructions are here: